 The Physical Chemistry Division at UIC is internationally recognized for its research in many areas of spectroscopy and dynamics.
 Its well-funded research groups specialize in the fields of surface science, protein dynamics, nanoscience, and molecular reaction dynamics, among others.
-The division is known for strong collaborations in many related areas including material science, biophysics, laser science, and ophthalmology.
+The division is known for strong collaborations in many related areas including material science, biophysics, and laser science.

 The Jiang group focuses on applying scanning probe-based nanotechnology in nanostuctures design and properties investigation.
 They are interested in fundamental science and applications at the nano-scale, including charge transfer, electron localization and generation, photoabsorption and photoemission, which are at the heart of the next generation single-molecule devices.

 The Král group focuses on the theoretical description of novel transport phenomena and material structures at the nanoscale, with rich potential applications.
 They are especially attracted by hybrid environments, present in nanofluidic and biological systems, self-assembled nanoparticle superlattices, etc., where the interplay between different types of materials, phases, dimensionalities, energies and timescales is crucial.
 The physical, chemical and biological aspects of the studied problems are evaluated in a concerted way.